 Norton Plumbers' Arms

 also traded as as: Tickled Trouthistorical era: late 20th century

 The original Plumber's Arms was a 300 year old coaching inn.
 It was demolished in August 1959 along with the adjacent hall which had also served as a village dance hall.

-A new purpose built replacement pub, also named The Plumbers Arms, was built where the hall had been and was ready to open as soon as the old pub was closed.
-It was built for Bullards at a cost of £9,000.
+A new purpose-built replacement pub was built where the hall had been and was ready to open as soon as the old pub was closed.
+It was built for Bullard's at a cost of £9,000.

-The new building traded as the Plumbers Arms and was in later years owned by Watneys and Grand Met> Its name was only changed to the Tickled Trout for a couple of years until closure in 1999.
-It has since been demolished with new housing now built upon the site.
+The new building also traded as the Plumbers Arms and was in later years owned by Watney's and Grand Met.
+Its name was only changed to the Tickled Trout for a couple of years before its closure in 1999.
+It has since been demolished, with new housing having been built upon the site.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)

 Old OS map reproduced with the permission of the National Library of Scotland.